-We’ve been hanging around our homes for more than half the year now, and as the weather cools again, we’re looking at a lot more time spent indoors.
-One of our favorite secrets to feeling comfy and slightly more put-together at home has been house shoes.
-A step up from plain socks or bunny slippers, these cozy slip-ons will take you from your bedroom, to your kitchen, to your office, all the way out to the mailbox (and maybe even through a Starbucks drive-through) while keeping your feet cozy, clean, and dry.
-If you don’t have a trusty pair yet (seriously, how?) or you aren’t totally in love with the pair you have on right now, we’ve got some suggestions for you.
+The first step out of bed doesn’t have to be frigid.
+With a reliable pair of house shoes or slippers, you’ll be able to navigate from your bedroom, to your kitchen, to your home office, all the way out to the mailbox (and maybe even through a Starbucks drive-through) while keeping your feet cozy, clean, and dry.
+If you’re looking to upgrade from your tattered bunny slippers or you aren’t totally in love with the pair you have on right now, we’ve got some suggestions for you.

 Glerups the Slip-On